 You might feel like you need to have all your references ready in order to get started writing your research paper, but you can get started with just an idea (even a vague idea) of what you want to write about.
 Selecting your research topic might be the hardest step for you - it may even be the reason you may be procrastinating on your work.

-Research topics in the field of educational administration and leadership can vary.
+One more note about finding an idea you feel inspired to write about…topics in the field of educational administration and leadership can vary.
 There is no “one thing” that is right or wrong to investigate.
 As a researcher, your job is to get curious about many different topics and to investigate them by seeking out sources that may or may not disagree with you.
 What would you like to discover?
 In some cases, your research topic may be given to you by your instructor, or you may be able to choose your own.
 Either way, there is room for creativity and to look at your topic from your own unique perspective.
-Here are a few questions to think about as you’re choosing your research topic:

 Formulating a Clear + Concise Research Question